Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 The Cybersecurity Gap: SMBs Pay the Price With Data

 There is a clear gap between the cybersecurity posture of security leaders and non-leaders.
-Leaders are often bigger businesses with more resources, while SMBs usually fall into the latter category.
+Leaders are often bigger businesses with more resources, while small companies usually fall into the latter category.

 What’s more, leaders can mitigate the impact of cyberattacks far better than non-leaders, reducing the amount of data loss and subsequent breach costs.
-That’s despite facing a higher volume of cyberattacks.
+This comes despite facing a higher volume of cyberattacks.

 Security Leadership Reduces Costs